ewjay/fapiwiki/FAPI_Meeting_Notes_2017-03-07.rst

 --------------------------
 * Next call is Atlantic shift and is in next week.
   Nat is unable to make it.
 Perhaps John or Dave to set up a call.
+* Consider twice a week call until UK requirements are met?

 The meeting adjourned at ?????
 UTC.